-Time flies and it's been 4 years since the Madhouse opened their doors.
-For their party they will have a few special one-keg-only beers, special cans and anniversary beers from different breweries - with 40% off draft beers in the afternoon and 20% off after 8pm.
-There will be games and lucky draws - reservations are encouraged.
+Time flies, and it’s been four years since the The Madhouse opened its doors.
+For this birthday party, they will have a few special one-keg-only beers, cans and anniversary beers from different breweries – with 40% off draught beers in the afternoon and 20% off after 8pm.
+There will be games and lucky draws, and reservations are encouraged.

 Beer garden at The Murray (September + October)

 The gorgeous outdoor area on the upper-ground floor of The Murray is serving ice-cold Gweilo beers, starting from just $38.
 With live music every night from 6pm and a range of British pub snacks, what could be better for a beer lover?
-(EDIT: Now with Oktoberfest food and beer!)
+Note: pictured is a dish from the limited-time Garden Oktoberfest.

 Cloudwater tap takeover at Blue Supreme (24 September, from 5pm)